 The state of the adult social care sector and workforce in England

-This report provides a comprehensive analysis of the adult social care workforce in England and the characteristics of the 1.49 million people working in it.
-Topics covered include: employment information, recruitment and retention, demographics, pay, qualification rates and future workforce forecasts.
+This report provides a comprehensive analysis of the adult social care workforce in England and the characteristics of the 1.54 million people working in it.
+Topics covered include: Changes in the adult social care workforce during the COVID-19 pandemic, employment information, recruitment and retention, demographics, pay, qualification rates and future workforce forecasts.

 Download a copy of the report and the infographic showing all the key findings.